tu-delft-library/il-master-thesis-guide/book/2-search.md

 - [2b.
 Create a Keyword Search](2b-create-keyword-search.md) - Set up a keyword search strategy
 - [2c.
 Check and Refine Your Keyword Search](2c-check-refine-keyword-search.md) - Check and improve an initial keyword search strategy
 - [2d.
 Additional Search Methods](2d-additional-search-methods.md) - Use additional strategies to find literature
 - [2e.
-Keeping Track of Your Search](2e-document-search.md) - Know how to document and update your search and use search alerts to stay up to date
+Keeping Track of Your Search](2e-document-search.md) - Use documentation and search alerts to update your search during your project

 ## Search Template
 You can use the [Search Template](2-template-search.docx) to help you get started with this skill and to document your strategies and findings.